nicoaws/dncs-lab/README.md

 - [Testing](#testing)

 # Assignment and Design Requirments
-The project is assigned from Nicola Arnoldi, and it's one of the two projects required for "Progettazione di reti e sistemi di comunicazione" at the faculty of Information and Comunication Engeneering, at the University of Trento.
+The project is assigned by Nicola Arnoldi, and it's one of the two projects required for "Progettazione di reti e sistemi di comunicazione" at the faculty of Information and Comunication Engeneering, at the University of Trento.
 The requirments are the following:
 - Hosts 1-a and 1-b are in two subnets (*Hosts-A* and *Hosts-B*) that must be able to scale up to respectively 384 and 198 usable addresses
 - Host 2-c is in a subnet (*Hub*) that needs to accommodate up to 483 usable addresses